 Verification is especially important for this metric, as other firms may make their own adjustments to assist in their analyses.
-For example, at Sageworks, net profit margin is adjusted to exclude taxes and include owner compensation in excess of their market-rate salaries — adjustments commonly made to private company financials to provide a more accurate picture of a company’s operational performance.
+For example, at Sageworks, the net profit margin is adjusted to exclude taxes and include owner compensation in excess of their market-rate salaries — adjustments commonly made to private company financials to provide a more accurate picture of a company’s operational performance.

 When looking at liquidity, there are two ratios that must be considered.
 The company’s Current Ratio – measured as current assets divided by liabilities – measures a company’s general liquidity.
 However, when including inventory in the calculation the ratio may be misleading in trying to analyze shot term cash flow.
-This problem is resolved by examining the Quick Ratio – cash plus accounts receivables divided by current liabilities – which provides a shorter term view of the cash situation.
+This problem is resolved by examining the Quick Ratio – cash plus accounts receivables divided by current liabilities – which provides a shorter-term view of the cash situation.

 There are three fundamental turnover ratios to calculate:

 - Accounts Receivable (AR) Days (accounts receivable divided by sales, multiplied by 365 days) can help your client see roughly the number of days a company takes to turn accounts receivable into cash.
-Help your client understand that lower numbers are more desirable, since it is better to have cash in the bank than extra receivables on the books.
+Help your client understand that lower numbers are more desirable since it is better to have cash in the bank than extra receivables on the books.

-- Accounts Payable (AP) Days (accounts payable divided by cost of goods sold, multiplied by 365 days) helps clients assess how quickly they are paying their own vendors.
+- Accounts Payable (AP) Days (accounts payable divided by the cost of goods sold, multiplied by 365 days) helps clients assess how quickly they are paying their own vendors.
 Here, higher numbers are better because it means the company is able to hold onto cash longer.

 - Inventory Days (inventory divided by cost of goods sold, multiplied by 365 days) measures the number of days it takes to sell off inventory, but it is very specific to the industry.
-Imagine how long wine is stored at a winery compared to how long eggs are on grocery stores shelves.
+Imagine how long wine is stored at a winery compared to how long eggs are on grocery store shelves.
 The key takeaway for clients is that generally, lower numbers are better.